CAMBIO: EXTINCTION RUN

 WEEK ONE: INTRODUCTION

-For the past few months I had been working with Aura Farm Studios to create a card game based off an existing multiplayer game called Cambio.
+For the past few months I had been working with an indie team to create a card game based off an existing multiplayer game called Cambio.
 The goal of the game is to get the lowest total score by discarding, swapping, and peeking through each other's cards.
 To make this more appealing to players who never heard of the game and to a more wider audience, we intended to make the game with a dinosaur motif.

 The team is made up of five people.
 Our creator and producer is Kaiswe Truong who also recruited us to help make the game.
 As for the programmers there are Joshua Tanaka, Nicholas Ngyuen, and myself.
 I also took part in helping with the art design with the help of Mira Chen Lin.